Ultra Heaven: Release

 The manga was serialized in Enterbrain's seinen manga magazine Comic Beam starting in its July 2001 issue, with several hiatuses.
 Enterbrain collected the manga into three tankōbon with the first on February 25, 2002, the second on March 25, 2005, and the third on November 26, 2009.
 The manga has been licensed in France by Glénat and in Italy by D/visual (later acquired by GP Manga).
+In February 2024, Last Gasp announced that they licensed the series for English publication.

+Reception

+The first volume has been nominated for the Best Translation category in the 2nd edition of Anime NYC and Japan Society's American Manga Awards in 2025.